 Keto pasta noodles must be cooled down over cold water.
 This will prevent them from sticking together.
 It will also firm the noodles back up from their melted cheese state.

-Serve it with marinara sauce (or pasta sauce of your choice) and it will cover up some of that pure cheese flavor.
+Serve it with marinara or tomato sauce (or pasta sauce of your choice) and it will cover up some of that pure cheese flavor.
 As I mentioned above, my husband didn’t even suspect anything!
 He just thought it was a cheesy pasta dish.

 - 1 cup shredded part skim low moisture mozzarella cheese

 - 1 large egg yolk